Table of Contents

 - Anxiety

-Due to its gradual activation, those using Vyvanse typically encounter fewer spikes in side effects like mood swings or jitteriness.
-The immediate-release form of Adderall, by contrast, can produce more noticeable highs and lows during the day.
+Due to its gradual activation, Vyvanse users typically encounter fewer spikes in side effects like mood swings or jitteriness.
+Immediate-release Adderall can produce more noticeable highs and lows during the day.

-Both medications carry risks of more severe side effects, such as increased blood pressure or rare cardiovascular events, and should be used under close medical supervision.
+Both medications carry risks of severe side effects, such as increased blood pressure or rare cardiovascular events, and should be used under medical supervision.

 Differences in Benefits